 - Entrees 25-30 minutes

-- Dinner was more like all four appetizers and 15-20 minutes later the entrees came
+- Our dinner was more like all four appetizers at once and 15-20 minutes later the entrees arrived